oschuett/appmode/README.md

 ## Description

-Appmode consist of a server-side and a notebook extension for Jupyter.
+Appmode consist of a server-side and a notebook extension for Jupyter as well as a jupyterlab extension (adapted from [appmode-jupyterlab](https://github.com/osscar-org/appmode-jupyterlab)).
 Together these two extensions provide the following features:

 - One can view any notebook in appmode by clicking on the *Appmode* button in the toolbar.
 Alternatively one can change the url from ``baseurl/notebooks/foo.ipynb`` to ``baseurl/apps/foo.ipynb``.
 This also allows for direct links into appmode.